 Accommodation at Camelthorn consists of eight forest villas, each made of concrete with a corrugated iron roof.
 These are nestled into the trees and positioned well apart from each other.
 All boast a spacious bedroom, with beds arranged as one king or twins.
 There is also a lounge area and an en-suite with toilet, double basin, shower, and bath with views from a picture window!
 Other features are a ceiling fan, fireplace, mini bar, tea/coffee tray, electronic safe and complimentary robes.
 All interiors are stylishly decorated – dark teak furniture and colourful floors.
 Outside each villa, there is a patio for private dining, a hammock, and a spiral staircase leading up to a balconied area with a daybed, perfect for relaxing in between activities!

 There is plenty to do at Camelthorn.
 Game drives in Hwange and the lodge estate take place during the morning and afternoon.
-Hwange is rich in wildlife, with all Big Five animals and over 100 other species too!
+Hwange is rich in wildlife, with all Big Five animals (though please note it is very rare to see rhino) and over 100 other species too!
 There are also almost 400 species of bird.
 Night drives are possible within the lodge estate and guests often spot hyena, mongoose, pangolin, porcupine.
 Walking safaris are usually conducted during the morning and present great opportunities for taking photos of game!
 And keen photographers relish Camelthorn’s underground blind, a 6-metre hide disguised as an antheap and well placed to offer amazing views of sunsets and passing elephants.